JonFarber81/un-tor-obsidian/_Assets/PDFs/official/Readme.md

 To get the most out of this Vault, add the official PDFs from the game here.
-They should be named as follows (currently only the first three are referenced):
+They should be named as follows (currently only the top set are referenced):

 ```
 official/TOR_Core_Rules.pdf
 official/TOR_Rivendell.pdf
 official/TOR_Peoples_of_Wilderland.pdf
+official/TOR_Player_Map_of_Eriador.pdf

 official/TOR_Strider_Mode.pdf
 official/TOR_Ruins_of_the_Lost_Realm.pdf